Brooks & Dunn: Retirement, solo careers, reunion, and Reboot

 In February 2019, the duo announced a new album called Reboot, which features re-recordings of their previous singles with guest vocals from contemporary country-music artists.
 In advance of the album's release, they issued two of their tracks - a version of "Brand New Man" with Luke Combs, and "Believe" featuring Kane Brown.
 In addition, Brooks and Dunn announced a concert in Dallas, alongside their Las Vegas residency, as well as a March 2019 appearance at the Houston Livestock Show and Rodeo.
 Reboot was released on April 5, 2019.

 In 2019, the duo featured in season 16 of The Voice as battle advisors as a part of Team Blake.

+Brooks & Dunn announced a sequel album to Reboot in 2024, titled Reboot II.
+It includes re-recordings of their previous hit singles with other country music artists such as Jelly Roll, Lainey Wilson, and Megan Moroney.
+Unlike the previous project, it also includes collaborations with rock band Halestorm and blues singer Marcus King.
+The album was released on November 15, 2024.